-Upon Apple's 2010 iPad debut, its inventor, the late Steve Jobs, touted the finger as the ultimate input device — no extra hardware to keep track of or lose.
-Times have changed radically, and with iPadOS 13, the roster of iPad input devices has extended to that desktop stalwart, the mouse.
+At Apple's 2010 iPad debut, its inventor, the late Steve Jobs, touted the finger as the ultimate input device — no extra hardware to keep track of or lose.
+Times have changed radically, and starting with iPadOS 13, a roster of iPad input devices extends as far as that desktop stalwart, the mouse.

 If you're seeking a mouse to use exclusively with your iPad, look for a simple two-button model with a click wheel, as iPadOS doesn’t support anything more complex than that.
 While a trackpad supports multi-touch gestures, letting you efficiently switch between apps and various iPadOS controls, mice excel for accuracy and responsiveness.
 We suggest the following as the best mouse companions for your iPad running iPadOS 13 or later.

-With its sleek, aluminum design and slightly curved profile that fits perfectly in the palm of your hand, the Satechi is fully ambidextrous.
+With its sleek, aluminum design and slightly curved profile that's designed to fit perfectly in the palm of your hand, the Satechi is fully ambidextrous.
 It features a Bluetooth 4 connection for your tablet with an easy setup and a wireless range of up to 32 feet.
 Its optical sensors and 1200 DPI resolution provide precise tracking and fast scrolling.
 A built-in lithium-ion battery and rechargeable Type-C port accommodate a USB-C-to-USB charging cable.
 It specifically supports 2020 and 2018 iPad Pros and the 2019 iPad running iPadOS 13 or later.